evansims/auth0-example-client/README.md

 At the top of the page you can use the search field to filter your results.

+### The important points

+If you're just looking for inspiration on how to do the important bits this client demonstrates, here's where to look:

+- All session handling is done in the [app/services/session.js](app/services/session.js) file.
+  - The application route ([app/routes/application.js](app/routes/application.js)) is the root route and always the first route called in an Ember app.
+    - We use this opportunity to have Auth0's SPA SDK check if the user has already authenticated.
+This automatically happens when we create the `Auth0Client` instance in our Session service's [getSession](app/services/session.js) method.
+  - We have a method for getting some basic information about the authenticated user, [getUser](app/services/session.js).
+  - We have a sign out method, [releaseSession](app/services/session.js).
+- We have an Ember Data model representing all the user objects returned by the Management API at [app/models/user.js](app/services/session.js)
+- We use an Ember component for managing the calls to our custom backend and rendering the users at [app/components/pages/accounts-list/component.js](app/components/pages/accounts-list/component.js)

 ## Auth0 Documentation

 - Documentation for Auth0's APIs can be found [here](https://auth0.com/docs/api/info).